vignettes/BtraitData.Rmd

 Soetaert K (2021). plot3D: Plotting Multi-Dimensional Data_.
 R package version 1.4, https://CRAN.R-project.org/package=plot3D.

-Soetaert K, Beauchard O (2023).
-Btrait: Working with Biological density, taxonomy, and trait composition data.
-R package version 0.0.0.
+Soetaert K, Beauchard O (2024).
+R-package Btrait: Working with Biological density, taxonomy, and trait composition data.
+Netherlands Institute of Sea Research.
+Data product created under the European Marine Observation Data Network (EMODnet) Biology Phase IV.

 EMODnet Biology (2022) Full Occurrence Data and Parameters downloaded from the EMODnet Biology project, consulted on 2022-08-05.